-Summary: The third annual Christopher Lyons Memorial Walk will take place at 10 a.m.
+Summary: The fourth annual Christopher Lyons Memorial Walk will take place at 10 a.m.
 Saturday, Nov.
-26 at Meyers Woods, 2500 Oldfield Road in Darien.
-The fundraiser is held in memory of a young man who attended Adventist GlenOaks Therapeutic Day School.
+24th at Meyers Woods, 2500 Oldfield Road in Darien.
+The fundraiser is held in memory of Christopher Lyons, an Adventist GlenOaks Therapeutic Day School graduate.

-“Last year’s walk was again a testament to our continued journey of healing,” said Lyons, a Darien resident.
+“The walk last year was a testament to our continued journey of healing,” said Lyons, a Darien resident.
 “Chris always made a difference to us – but now his memory is making a huge difference for the school that changed not only his life, but ours as well.”

 Christopher enrolled at the Adventist GlenOaks Hospital Therapeutic Day School when he was in seventh grade.
 He spent a year of high school at a Montana boarding school before returning to the therapeutic day school’s west campus in North Aurora for his senior year.
 Shortly after graduating in 2007, Chris was fatally struck by a train in unincorporated Will County.

 That same year, his parents launched the Christopher Lyons Memorial Fund with the GlenOaks Hospital Foundation and the Christopher Lyons Memorial Walk.
-Since Christopher’s death, the Lyons family has raised more than $120,000 for items such as computers, sewing machines, speakers, iPods, guitars and more for the school.
+Since Christopher’s death, the Lyons family has helped provide the school with items such as computers, sewing machines, speakers, iPods, guitars and more.